dmora127/tutorial-ONT-Basecalling/README.md

 ## Understanding Basecalling in Oxford Nanopore Sequencing

 In Oxford Nanopore Technologies (ONT) sequencing, the instrument does not directly read DNA or RNA bases.
 Instead, it measures subtle changes in ionic current as a single-stranded molecule passes through a nanopore embedded in a membrane.
-These electrical current traces—often called raw signals or squiggles—reflect the sequence-dependent resistance patterns of the nucleotides inside the pore.
+These electrical current traces—often called raw signals or squiggles—reflect the sequence of the nucleotides inside the pore.

 ### From Signal to Sequence: The Role of Basecalling